muhsinali/picture-gallery-scala/README.md

 5. Getting flash messages to show up on some redirect requests, as they provide useful information to the user.

-If you have any other suggestion, please submit a feature request/issue/bug.
+If you have any suggestions, please submit a feature request/issue/bug.
 Always looking for feedback!